-The Group has significant exposure to Turkish governmental and state-controlled entities.
-Securities issued by Turkey represented 79.5%, 84.7% and 91.1% of the Group's securities portfolio (which consists of: (a) financial assets at fair value through profit or loss (net) or, after the adoption of TFRS 9, financial assets measured at fair value through profit or loss (each excluding derivative financial assets), (b) financial assets available-for-sale (net) or, after the adoption of TFRS 9, financial assets measured at fair value through other comprehensive income and (c) investments held-to-maturity or, after the adoption of TFRS 9, financial assets measured at amortised cost (collectively, the Group's "securities portfolio") as of 31 December 2016, 2017 and 2018, respectively.
-(12.0%, 12.2% and 11.9%, respectively, of its total assets and equal to 105.0%, 104.9% and 101.7%, respectively, of its shareholders' equity).
-Also, the Group has exposure to the Turkish government through the Group's participation in financing state-sponsored infrastructure projects, which might be susceptible to increased credit risk in the event of an economic downturn in Turkey or deterioration of the Turkish government's creditworthiness.
+The Group has a significant exposure to Turkish governmental and state-controlled entities.
+As of 31 December 2017, 84.7% of the Group's total securities portfolio (12.2% of its total assets and equal to 104.9% of its shareholders' equity) was invested in securities issued by the Turkish government.
+Also, the Group has exposure to the Turkish government through the Group's participation in financing state- sponsored infrastructure projects, which might be susceptible to increased credit risk in the event of an economic downturn in Turkey or deterioration of the Turkish government's creditworthiness.
 In addition to any direct losses that the Group might incur, a default, or the perception of increased risk of default, by Turkish governmental entities in making payments on their debt or a downgrade in Turkey's credit rating would likely have a significant negative impact on the value of the government debt held by the Group and the Turkish banking system generally and might have a material adverse effect on the Group's business, financial condition and/or results of operations.
 Enforcing rights against governmental entities might be subject to structural, political or practical limitations.